Leantime/docs/installation/docker.md

 MYSQL_PASSWORD: '<<The very secure password for your databse (should be different from the root password above>>'
 ```

-3. Next update the leantime configuration starting in line 22.
+3. Also in the `.env` file, update the leantime configuration starting in line 22.
 The minimal configuration should be
 ```
  LEAN_SITENAME: 'Leantime'                                         # Name of your site
  LEAN_DB_HOST: 'mysql_leantime'                                    # Don't change this unless you changed the container name for your database